hidran/nodejs-hapijs-mongoosejs/README.md

 if it does not work
-scaffold an angular app with yo: `yo angular`, follow default choices and copy public/app to your angular folder.
+scaffold an angular app with yo: `yo angular`, follow default choices and copy public/app to your angular folder. modify app.js in order to change constant() function to meet API endpoint
 ```